 California and several other states have enacted legislation related to prescription drug pricing transparency and it is unclear the effect this legislation will have on our business.
 Several states passed importation legislation, including Colorado, Florida, Maine, and Vermont.
 Specifically, the state of Florida is working with the Administration to implement an importation program from Canada as early as 2020.
-We are currently reviewing this state legislation, as well as corresponding proposed federal rulemaking and guidance recently published by the Department of Health and Human Services and the FDA, the impact of which is uncertain at this time.
-Minnesota recently passed legislation requiring the establishment of two insulin patient assistance programs.
-We are currently reviewing the Minnesota legislation, the impact of which is uncertain at this time.
+We are currently reviewing this state legislation, as well as corresponding proposed federal rulemaking and guidance published by the Department of Health and Human Services and the FDA, the impact of which is uncertain at this time.
+Minnesota recently passed legislation requiring the establishment of two insulin patient assistance programs, effective July 1, 2020, the impact of which is uncertain at this time.

 In the private sector, consolidation and integration among healthcare providers is also a major factor in the competitive marketplace for pharmaceuticals.
 Health plans, pharmacy benefit managers, wholesalers, and other supply chain stakeholders have been consolidating into fewer, larger entities, increasingly through vertical integration, thus enhancing their purchasing strength and importance.
 Payers typically maintain formularies which specify coverage (the conditions under which drugs are included on a plan's formulary) and reimbursement (the associated out-of-pocket cost to the consumer).
 Formulary placement can lead to reduced usage of a drug for the relevant patient population due to coverage restrictions, such as prior authorizations and formulary exclusions, or due to reimbursement limitations that result in higher consumer out-of-pocket cost, such as non-preferred co-pay tiers, increased co-insurance levels and higher deductibles.
 Consequently, pharmaceutical companies compete for formulary placement not only on the basis of product attributes such as greater efficacy, fewer side effects, or greater patient ease of use, but also by providing rebates.
 Value-based agreements are another tool which may be utilized between payers and pharmaceutical companies as formulary placement and pricing are negotiated.
 Price is an increasingly important factor in formulary decisions, particularly in treatment areas in which the payer has taken the position that multiple branded products are therapeutically comparable.
-These downward pricing pressures could continue to drive greater consumer cost sharing through high deductible plans and higher co-insurance or co-pays (including co-pay accumulator and maximizer programs).
+These downward pricing pressures could continue to negatively affect future consolidated results of operations.
+In addition to formulary placement, changes in insurance designs continue to drive greater consumer cost sharing through high deductible plans and higher co-insurance or co-pays (including co-pay accumulator and maximizer programs).
 We continue to invest in patient affordability solutions (resulting in lower revenue) in an effort to assist patients in affording their medicines.